 Lalu Thailand Canyon is spread across 3.2 sq Km

 There is more to the Kingdom than partying, beaches, and affordable shopping.
-The Kingdom has some of Asia's most beautiful national parks and natural attractions, so make sure you do not miss them if you are a traveler.
+The Kingdom has some of Asia's most beautiful national parks and natural attractions, so do not miss them if you are a traveler.

 Lalu Thailand's Canyon in Sa Kaeo Province is a splendid masterpiece of natural phenomenon.
 Most people call it “Lalu – the Land of Wonders” because its strangeness makes us feel like we have reached another world.